 858 San Diego

-Both the beaches share the same boardwalk, ocean, and sand, yet they have a few noteworthy differences.
-Mission Beach has a premier amusement park known as the Belmont Park, which is everyone’s absolute favorite.
+Both beaches share the same boardwalk, ocean, and sand, yet they have a few noteworthy differences.
+Mission Beach has a premier amusement park known as Belmont Park, which is everyone’s absolute favorite.
 And it is a bit calmer than Pacific Beach.

-This vintage amusement park is known for its historic landmark, called the Giant Dipper.
+This vintage amusement park is known for its historic landmark, the Giant Dipper.
 It is a roller coaster built in 1925 and is still running.

 6. Torrey Pines Gliderport

 Torrey Pines Gliderport is a prime location in Southern California for hand gliding and paragliding.
 Even if you have no experience in these activities, you can just come here to enjoy the cool ocean breeze and the breathtaking scenery.